 TL;DR you can find the sample code for this post here: https://github.com/jfversluis/ZXingSample

 Update Aug.
 2019: I have recorded a live coding session that handles this implementation.
+And created a playlist with some videos about generating and scanning barcodes.
 You can watch it on my YouTube channel or below.
 Don’t forget to like & subscribe! 🙂

 The first step is to install the library.
 Remember that you need to install the package on both your shared code project as well as your platform projects.
 The package that you want to use is named ZXing.Net.Mobile.Forms.
 On Android, things are a bit more complicated.
 Normally, the ZXing.Net.Mobile.Forms package would also install the ZXing.Net.Mobile package.
 On Android that does not happen at the time of writing.
 Make sure that you install it by hand because it is needed.

 If you want to look at the documentation and project details directly, the GitHub repository is here: https://github.com/Redth/ZXing.Net.Mobile.

 To make sure everything is initialized properly, you will need some initialization code.
 For Android, in your MainActivity.cs in the OnCreate method, you need to add a line of initialization code and also an extra method for handling the needed permissions.
 More on permissions in a little bit.
 You can see the end result in the code underneath.

 For iOS it is roughly the same, only here you will need just the line of initialization code.
 Place it in your AppDelegate.cs in the FinishedLaunching method.
 You can see it underneath.

 That is all for initialization, let’s have a look at the required permissions.

 Adding the Right Permissions